dwebprotocol/ddatabasex/README.md

 > Build decentralized data hubs.

 dHub is a lightweight server that provides remote access to dDatabases and a dSwarm instance.
-It exposes a simple [RPC interface](https://github.com/org/rpc) that can be accessed with the [dHub client for Node.js](https://github.com/org/client).
+It exposes a simple [RPC interface](https://github.com/dwebprotocol/dhub-rpc) that can be accessed with the [dHub client for Node.js](https://github.com/dwebprotocol/dhub-client).

-The RPC API's designed to be minimal, maintaining parity with dDatabase and the [`@dwebvault/networker`](https://github.com/corestore-networker) but with few extras.
+The RPC API's designed to be minimal, maintaining parity with dDatabase and the [`@basestore/networker`](https://github.com/dwebprotocol/basestore-networker) but with few extras.

 Features include:
-* A `RemoteDWebVault` interface for creating namespaced [`DWebVault`](https://github.com/corestore) instances.
+* A `RemoteBasestore` interface for creating namespaced [`Basestore`](https://github.com/dwebprotocol/basestore) instances.
-* A `RemoteNetworker` interface for managing [dSwarm DHT](https://github.com/hyperswarm) connections.
+* A `RemoteNetworker` interface for managing [dSwarm DHT](https://github.com/dwebprotocol/dswarm) connections.
 Supports stream-level extensions.
-* A `RemoteDDatabase` interface that feels exactly like normal ol' [`DDatabase`](https://github.com/protocol/dDatabase), with [few exceptions](TODO).
+* A `RemoteDDatabase` interface that feels exactly like normal ol' [`DDatabase`](https://github.com/dwebprotocol/ddatabase), with [few exceptions](TODO).
 Extensions included.

 #### Already using the dDrive daemon?
-With dHub, most of the [dDrive daemon's](https://github.com/protocol/dDrive-daemon) functionality has been moved into "userland" -- instead of providing remote access to dDrives, the regular [`ddrive`](https://github.com/protocol/dDrive) module can be used with remote dDatabases.
+With dHub, most of the [dDrive daemon's](https://github.com/dwebprotocol/ddrive-daemon) functionality has been moved into "userland" -- instead of providing remote access to dDrives, the regular [`ddrive`](https://github.com/dwebprotocol/ddrive) module can be used with remote dDatabases.

-If you're currently using the dDrive daemon with FUSE and/or the daemon CLI, take a look at the upgrade instructions in [`@dhub/ddrive`](https://github.com/org/dDrive-service), which is our new dDrive companion service for handling FUSE/CLI alongside dHub.
+If you're currently using the dDrive daemon with FUSE and/or the daemon CLI, take a look at the upgrade instructions in [`@dhub/ddrive`](https://github.com/dwebprotocol/ddrive-service), which is our new dDrive companion service for handling FUSE/CLI alongside dHub.

 __Note: The first time you run dHub, it will detect your old dDrive daemon installation and do an automatic migration.
 You can postpone the migration by starting the server with the `--no-migrate` flag (`dHub --no-migrate`).__